on7lds/NextionDriver/README.md

 The program will have to read MMDVM.ini to know the Layout, so it can set the baudrate accordingly.

+The program can take some commandline parameters, but it also is possible to set the configuration parameters in the MMDVM configuration file by adding an extra section [NextionDriver].

 The NextionDriver program will change the commands as needed and adds extra info (i.e. temperature, TG's info, ...) and sends this to the Nextion display.

-This program also checks the network interface regularly, and it will show the most recent IP address, so you can check is the IP address changed.
+This program also checks the network interface regularly, and it will show the most recent IP address, so you can check if the IP address changed.

 When the files 'groups.txt' and 'stripped.csv' are present, user and talkgroup names will be looked up and sent to the display.